-- Discrimination and harassment on the grounds of sex is illegal in the contexts of: opportunities in employment, state education, goods and services, accommodation and registered clubs.
-This includes breastfeeding as a characteristic generally appertaining to women.
+Discrimination and harassment on the grounds of sex is illegal in the contexts of: opportunities in employment, state education, goods and services, accommodation and registered clubs.
+This includes breastfeeding as a characteristic specific to women.

 There is further general information about the various state laws from the Australian Human Rights Commission in A guide to Australia's anti-discrimination laws.
-More detailed information with regard to breastfeeding and discrimination in each individual state and territory is found near the end of this article in the section Suggested Further Reading.
+More detailed information about breastfeeding and discrimination in each individual state and territory is found near the end of this article in the section Suggested Further Reading.

 I have been discriminated against and want to take it further.
 How do I make a complaint?

 Where types of discrimination are covered by both state and federal laws, complaints may be lodged with either the state or federal agency, but not both.
 If you feel you have grounds for complaint, you can contact the Federal Commission for free advice on 1300 656 419 or online.
 You can also contact your state or territory agency before deciding who you will make your complaint with.
 This is especially important as there are differences between the state and federal jurisdictions.
 An example is the SA Equal Opportunity Commission's Where do I complain - state or federal?

 Valid complaints are dealt with by conciliation.
 This is where the people involved in a complaint talk through the issues with the help of someone impartial and settle the matter on their own terms.
 It also helps the parties involved to better understand the issues and come up with solutions that are appropriate to their circumstances.
 This could be an apology, financial compensation, access to facilities previously denied, or something else that is agreed upon.